Attendance

 Reporting Absences

-Parents must send a note or call the school office to report their child’s absences.
-The note should include the date/s of absence and reason for the absence.
+Parents may respond to the ParentSquare absence notification, send a note/email or call the school office absence reporting line in order to report their child’s absences.
+Any notes sent should include the date/s of absence and reason for the absence.

 Tardies